Long Beach Phu Quoc (Bai Truong): An Exciting Experience 2026

 Kayaking

-Long Beach has Phu Quoc’s most concentrated nightlife scene along Tran Hung Dao Street.
-Key venues:
+Long Beach has Phu Quoc’s most concentrated nightlife along Tran Hung Dao Street.
+Popular venues include:

-• Sunset Sanato Beach Club: Iconic art installations, sunset DJ sets, USD 10-20 cover after 6 PM.
+• Sunset Sanato Beach Club: iconic art installations and sunset DJ sets; USD 10-20 cover after 6 PM.

-• Rory’s Beach Bar: Long-running expat-favourite with live music, fire shows, casual prices.
+• Rory’s Beach Bar: long-running expat favourite with live music, fire shows and casual prices.

-• On The Rocks: Cliff-side bar with cocktails USD 8-15, best Friday-Saturday nights.
+• On The Rocks: cliff-side bar with cocktails USD 8-15, best on Friday-Saturday nights.

-• Coco Bar Phu Quoc: Late-night option open until 2 AM, mix of locals and tourists.
+• Coco Bar Phu Quoc: late-night option open until 2 AM, a mix of locals and tourists.

-The bar street action peaks 7-11 PM during high season (December-March).
-Friday and Saturday nights are most lively.
-Most venues offer happy hour 5-7 PM with 50% off drinks.
+The bar scene peaks 7-11 PM in high season (December-March), busiest on Friday and Saturday.
+Most venues run a happy hour 5-7 PM with 50% off drinks.

 What to eat at Long Beach Phu Quoc?

-Must-try specialties include grilled sea urchin with scallion oil, herring salad with rice paper and herbs, tamarind king crab, and Phu Quoc’s signature bún quậy—a vibrant noodle dish you won’t find elsewhere.
-Other delights like shrimp, crab, scallops, sea cucumber, and squid eggs are simply prepared to preserve their natural sweetness, perfectly in tune with the island’s charm.
+Must-try specialties include grilled sea urchin with scallion oil, herring salad with rice paper and herbs, tamarind king crab, and Phu Quoc’s signature bun quay noodle dish.
+Shrimp, crab, scallops, sea cucumber and squid eggs are usually prepared simply to preserve their natural sweetness.
+A seafood dinner at sunset, with the sound of the waves and a cool breeze, is a memorable way to end the day.

-Savor seafood at Long Beach with nearby Corona Casino Phu Quoc
+Fresh grilled seafood platter at a Long Beach restaurant in Phu Quoc

 • KeoThom Raft House: 379 Tran Hung Dao Street, Duong To Commune